-1. The Dependent has applied for coverage by enrolling:

-- Directly with Providence Health Plan by completing and submitting to Providence Health Plan our Individual Application; or - In the Exchange Market by completing the online application at HealthCare.gov; and - 2.
-The Dependent resides in our Service Area, as stated in section 13 (this requirement applies to Spouses and to individuals enrolling in Child-only coverage); and - 3.
+- 1. The Dependent has applied for coverage by enrolling: - Directly with Providence Health Plan by completing and submitting to Providence Health Plan our Individual Application; or - In the Exchange Market by completing the online application at HealthCare.gov; - 2.
+The Dependent resides in our Service Area, as stated in section 13 (this requirement applies to Spouses and to individuals enrolling in Child-only coverage); - 3.
+The Dependent is not entitled to Medicare Part A and/or enrolled in Medicare Part B; and - 4.
 The Dependent has been approved by Providence Health Plan or HealthCare.gov for enrollment.